GitLeeRepo/HerculesMvsTk4Notes/JclNotes.md

 6. The program writes its output to the JES Spool
 7. Results are output (printer, JES Spool held output, job output file) levels of which varies by various JCL parameters

+# Creating a JCL Program

+You must allocate a data set to contains the JC, itL must have a fixed-block format (RECFM=FB) with a logical record length of 80 (LRECL=80).

 # Format of the JOB, EXEC, and DD statements

 ## General